LouDnl/USBSID-Pico/README.md

 * COMING SOON!

 ## PCB Features
+### volume board
+- Control the volume of the left and right audio channel independently
 ### revision v1.5
 - Improved voltage and audio filtering
   - Input voltage filtering with π LC filter